So, You Think You Love Horses?

 Half Pass

-[Dressage] The horse moves both forward and steps to the side crossing its legs in the process.
-I always enjoy watching a rider do this.
+[Dressage] In a half pass the horse moves both forward and to the side crossing its legs in the process.
 You will notice that the horse's body is slightly bent in the direction of movement.
+This is distinct from a full pass in which the horse moves almost entirely sideways with minimal forward movement.

 -